 Get the Best Candidates for Your Team in Mexico

-Each year, Tetakawi recruits more than 10,000 people in Mexico to fill vacancies for the staff of small, medium and large manufacturing companies.
-With over 33 years of experience fulfilling the most demanding requirements in the manufacturing industry, our recruiting services are proven to attract and retain the best candidates for your team, from recruitment through retention.
+Each year, Tetakawi recruits more than 10,000 workers in Mexico to fill vacancies for the staff of small, medium and large manufacturing companies.
+With over 33 years of experience fulfilling the most demanding requirements in the manufacturing industry, our recruiting services are proven to attract and retain the best candidates for your team, from recruitment through talent retention.